open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 ## Trace Export Configuration

-_Note: Trace Export is not supported on windows at the moment_
+_Note: Trace Export is not supported on Windows at the moment_

 ### **Important Pipeline Setup Details**